woodpecker-ci/woodpecker/README.md

 Woodpecker is Apache 2.0 licensed with the source files in this repository having a header indicating which license they are under and what copyrights apply.

-Files under the `docs/` folder is licensed under Creative Commons Attribution-ShareAlike 4.0 International Public License.
+Files under the `docs/` folder are licensed under Creative Commons Attribution-ShareAlike 4.0 International Public License.